idlesummer/CSSWENG-MCO/README.md

-Certainly!
-Here's the README.md file content, ready for you to copy and paste into your project:

 # Course Scheduling App

 This application streamlines the process of scheduling courses at DLSU-SIS, optimizing resource allocation and minimizing conflicts.
 It is designed to assist Academic Programming Officers (APOs) in efficiently managing course offerings, merging sections, assigning faculty, and generating schedules.